ibm-cloud-docs/cloud-object-storage/onerate.md

 Most workloads, such as for backups/long-term storage, data analysis using IBM Cloud resources, or for small files (such as PNGs for websites) are better served by a Standard plan.
 One Rate plans are generally best for workloads where more 20% of the total storage is consistently read over the public endpoints each month.
 {:note}

+## Getting started with One Rate plans
+{: #onerate-gs}

 One Rate instances are available in Regional and Single Data Center locations, but are not available in Cross Region locations.
 There are four pricing tiers based on location:
 - North America: `us-south`, `us-east`, `ca-tor`, `mon01`, `sjc04`
 - Europe:  `eu-de`, `eu-gb`, `ams03`, `mil01`, `par01`
 - Asia: `au-syd`, `jp-osa`, `jp-tok`, `che01`, `sng01`
 - South America: `br-sao`

-All buckets in a One Rate instance **must** use a new `active` storage class specific to One Rate instances.
+All buckets in a One Rate plan instance **must** use a new `active` storage class specific to One Rate instances.

-One Rate instances are aggregated and billed at the IBM Cloud account level based on average end-of-month usage.
+One Rate plan instances are aggregated and billed at the IBM Cloud account level based on average end-of-month usage.
 For detailed information and current pricing, [please review the detailed cost tables](https://cloud.ibm.com/objectstorage/create#pricing).

-Unlike Standard instances, One Rate instances provide allowances for [Class A and B request charges](/docs/cloud-object-storage?topic=cloud-object-storage-billing#billing-request-classes) as well as egress charges.
+Unlike Standard plan instances, One Rate instances provide allowances for [Class A and B request charges](/docs/cloud-object-storage?topic=cloud-object-storage-billing#billing-request-classes) as well as egress charges.
 The thresholds for the allowances are dependant on total storage capacity.

 It is **not** possible to convert an instance created under a One Rate plan to a Standard plan, or vice-versa.
 {:important}

-## How to provision a One Rate instance
+### How to provision a One Rate instance
 {: #onerate-provision}

 A One Rate instance is specified at the point of provisioning, similar to a Lite or Satellite instance.